 The situation on the campus is a two-sided affair.
-Boiled down we get the Senior situation and the 'Candida' conflict.
-The way to kick those corners around, get things straightened out and let the student body go peace-fully back to sleep is: let the Senior class turn all their monkey business over to one honest, hardworking, God-fearing individual who will carry out all the neces-sary things a senior class must do in just the way he wants to carry them out.
-And then allow all se-niors to stay away from all class meetings and rest their vocal cords, or else exercise them on the King and Wally.
+Boiled down we get the Senior situation and the "Candida" conflict.

+The way to kick those corners around, get things straightened out and let the student body go peacefully back to sleep is: let the Senior class turn all their monkey business over to one honest hand business over to one honest, hard-working, God-fearing individual who will carry out all the necessary things a senior class must do in just the way he wants to carry them out and then allege all se them out.
+And then allow all seniors to stay away from all class meetings and rest their vocal cords, or else exercise them on the King and Wally.
 Now for the "Candida" business.
 The review was good, comment proves that.
 A play is supposed to be reviewed and if not good it gets some criticism.
 As a general thing people insist on the truth, and that is what they got, or at least, we think so.
 If you stick your neck out someone will surely step on it.
 But this is just what we think.

-Anyway we sure can solve a lot of things....
-Buzzings.
+Anyway we sure can solve a lot of things.

 "L'Affaire Simpson split wide open the staid reserve of the English press.
 It leaves nothing sacred from the prying eyes of a nosey reporter.
 And the English must have something to which they can point with pride and view with adoration akin to worship.
-But it seems to us that American journalistic methods cracked down on all they held holy.
-Fred Bonfils and Harry Tammen could hardly have asked for more...We did intend to make a few apt remarks (we hope) concerning the play, "Candida."
-In view of things already said we had best lay off and not even try to be apt....Observation: Why does everyone want to be bartenders after a certain stage is reached?....The Panhell puts on a Charity Ball.
+But it some to us that American journalise. seems to us that American journalistic methods cracked down on all they held holy.
+Fred Bonfils and Harry Tammen could hardly have asked for more....We did intend to make a few apt remarks (we to make a few apt remarks (we hope) concerning the play, "Candida."
+In view of things already said we had best lay off and not even try to be apt....Observation: Why does everyone want to be bartenders after a certain stage is reached?...The Panhell puts on a Charity Ball.
 And all the little gals in all the little sororities sell the little tickets at a buck a throw.
-That is, when they can find someone who cares to throw a buck.
+That is, when they can find some-That is, when they can find some-one who cares to throw a buck.
 All of this is probably charity, but it is unwilling to say the least.
-A buck is darned hard to cajole out of anyone, even by one of the little sor-ority gals....Personal nomination: or the top rung of the ladder in the sorority group: the Tri Sigs. (will we never learn the fine art of diplomacy?)
-Will get around to the rest another time ....
-Henry (Gashouse) Harrell has been much in the public eye here of late, especiariy of evenings at dances....It was impossible to purchase one of the new Life magazines at any of the newsstands Sunday.
+A buck is darned hard to cajole out of anyone, even by one of the little sorority gals....Personal nomination: for the top rung of the ladder in the sorority group: the Tri Sigs. (will we never learn the fine art of diplomacy?)
+Will get around to the rest another time Henry (Gashouse) Harrell has been much in the public eye here of late, especiary of evenings at dances....It was impossible to purchase one of the new Life magazines at any of the newsstands Sunday.
 Life's new publishers are really putting out a good mag, (the publishers of Time are doing it).
 That "High-flyer" picture in the last issue was the last word in something or other ...
 Gerald Jordan has been raised to "faculty status" at UCLA.
 And he will teach the equivalent to our 202 Pol.
-Science.
-Where are those guest artists?
-This jit could stand a little rejuvenation.
-And you will be more than welcome...
-Walt Crowthers is the cleanest person we know.
-When he and Mr. Gulf get together they can sure remove a lot of dirt, and no mistake.
-Especially when they do it with the aid of the local gendarmes.
-For Mr. Crowthers we can only say that "Cleanliness is next to the Marshall Society College Hall Gives Annual Christmas Dinner - Dance has announced.
-The annual dinner-dance of College Hall will take place tonight in the College Hall parlors between 7:00 and 12:00 o'clock.
-The dinner will be served buffet style from the main dining room with tables being decorated with red and green candles, and with flowers.
-A special table will be set for Miss Mary James, president of the Hall, her escort Mr. Lawrence Tippett, and for the chaperons, Dean and Mrs. J. T. Krumpelmann, Dean and Mrs. W. E. Greenleaf, Miss Lee Fairchild Bacon, dean of women, and Mr. Sam Metzger.
-Dinner music will be played from 7:00 until 8:30 o'clock by Hershel Cortez and his orchestra, who will later play for the adnce.
-There will be a half-hour intermission between dinner and the dance, after which those accepting representa-tive bids are expected to arrive.
-The orchestra will be situated in North parlor, and near it will be a Christmas tree bearing lighted or-naments.
-The other rooms will be artistically decorated with cedar boughs tied with red and green crepe paper.
-Two colors of programs have been selected for the guests, one in green for the men, and the other in red for the women.
-The pro-gram is made folder type with the program card on the outside, and a Christmas greeting inside.
-Special guests which have been invited include President and Mrs. James E. Allen, and Dean and Mrs. Otis G. Wilson.
-Nowlin, Rebecca Blizzard, and Ina Lee Simpson.
-The committee in charge of decorations consists of Misses Ann Louise Harris, Maxine Davis, Eleanor Mapes, Virginia Batton, and Mary Galzerano.
-Epsilon Delta Begins Initiation Epsilon Delta, honorary medical fraternity initiated six new members Tuesday night in Science hall.
-The ceremony Tuesday night was only the first degree.
-Those participating were Messrs.
-Albert Ward, Jim Farley, Tom Farley, Gordon Stalnaker, Jack Bowen, and Ralph Lusher.
-They will receive the second degree, which will be a hell-like tanight the second degree, which will be a hell-hike, tonight.
+Science....